chef-boneyard/private-chef-administration/source/architecture/modifications.rst

 We realize that many of our customers have production environments that provide support for highly available external storage systems.
 There are a number of such systems available commercially, and providing extensive customer support for Private Chef on all of them is outside our scope.

-If your team decides that your Private Chef backend must be attached to external storage, please let your Opscode sales representative know as early as possible, and notify your installation consultant if one has been assigned.
+If your team decides that your Private Chef back-end must be attached to external storage, please let your Opscode sales representative know as early as possible, and notify your installation consultant if one has been assigned.

 The tooling provided with Private Chef and ``private-chef-ctl`` will not be modified to be made aware of your environment, which means that the automatic failover of your system will become a manual process or otherwise automated by your team.
 Such modifications should be carefully documented, as any upgrade process to future versions of Private Chef will need to include those changes.
 It is not recommended that you make extensive modifications to the software delivered in ``/opt/opscode``.